Whitewater Rescue Equipment

 In whitewater, you should always be prepared for a rescue.
 Don’t just dress for what your day will hopefully be like – wear clothing and carry equipment that you’ll need for an unforeseen incident.

-5 general principles of whitewater PPE
+5 general principles of whitewater personal protective equipment (PPE)

 We recommend that you gear up with these 5 general principles in mind: